SanderMiesen/FraiseTagADA_site/index.markdown

 ![Title lengths](Figures/titledisplot.png)

 A first remark is that title lengths cannot be longer than 100 characters, as we can see on the plot above.
 We see a trend for viral videos to be a bit shorter than non-viral ones.
-This is more rigourously compared with the following t-test:

-!!!

 Next, we can form word clouds for both of them.
 For the non viral sample, we got the following one: